-The process works as follows: There are four regimes according to the values of η and φ that produce a stable social equilibrium.
-In each regime, η and φ are held constant.
-In the Virtuous regime: η and φ are positive.
-Racist regime: $\eta < 0, \phi > 0$.
-Degenerative regime: $\eta > 0, \phi < 0$.
-Incompatible regime $\eta < 0, \phi < 0$.
-In each regime, we compare steady-state values and shocks to education a and integration b.
+In each regime, we compare shocks to education, a, and integration, b, on utility in Columns 4 and 5 in Table 1 using Equation (2).
 A shock to education, a, improves the social condition of Black Americans according to Equation (3) as the system moves toward a new steady state.
-This will then impact public opinion in a direction dependent on racial prejudice, η , according to Equation (4), which in turn will retroact on social conditions, and the process will continue until a new steady state is reached at a higher value of education, Equations (5, 6).
-A shock to integration, b, will create a similar process.
-Public opinion will rise, and will affect social conditions according to the sign and magnitude of the capability of Black Americans, φ .
+This will then affect public opinion in a direction dependent on racial prejudice, η , according to Equation (4), which in turn will change social conditions, and the process will continue until a new steady state is reached at a higher value of education, Equations (5, 6).
+This can be depicted in Figure 2 as a rightward shift in the social condition nullcline, which will decrease public opinion in the Racist and Incompatible regimes.

+A shock to integration, b, creates a similar process.
+Public opinion rises and affects social conditions according to the sign and magnitude of the capability of Black Americans, φ .
 As a result, public opinion will adjust and the process continues until a new steady state is reached at a higher value of integration, Equations (5, 6).
+In Figure 2, this corresponds to a rightward shift in the public opinion nullcline, creating a decrease in social conditions for the Degenerative and Incompatible regimes.
+All in all, utility always improves from a shock to education or integration according to Equation 2.
+Nonetheless, the increase in utility is largest in the Virtuous regime and smallest in the Incompatible regime.